rniemeyer/SamplePresentation/README.md

 SamplePresentation
 ==================

 Reference sample for a presentation tool that can show live coded Knockout samples.
+Live here: <http://rniemeyer.github.com/SamplePresentation/>

 This is a heavily stripped down version of the Knockout app that I created for [this presentation](http://www.knockmeout.net/2012/08/thatconference-2012-session.html).
 This is not intended to be a library to create presentations.
 It is just a sample that you could modify to suit your purposes.